thruston/perl-geo-coordinates-osgb/design-note.md

 The first (and last) pair should always be the SW corner, if an extension affects the SW corner, start and end with the regular corner pair even if they are technically redundant.
 This allows me to find the SW corners currently defined for the Landranger maps easily.
+In the Landranger series this only affect sheet 162.